-Best Speakers to Throw a House Party: KRK’s third-generation Rokit 5 studio monitors look very similar to their second generation, but the G3s improve on the formula (and land on the same price).
-Along with having a more smooth cabinet design, KRK also added a knob (located on the back) to adjust the low frequency, to go with the high frequency adjuster the G2 already had.
-Aside from that, KRK didn’t mess with the speakers too much — they didn’t need to.
-The G2s were already considered one of the industry’s best hi-fi studio monitors for DJs and music professionals; the G3s simply improve on that framework a touch more.
+KRK’s third-generation Rokit 5 studio monitors look very similar to their second-generation G2 ($299), but the G3s improve on the formula and cost the same.
+They have a smoother cabinet design, plus a new knob on the back to adjust the low frequency; meanwhile, they retain the same high-frequency adjuster that the G2 had.
+Aside from that, KRK didn’t mess too much with what had already been considered one of the industry’s best hi-fi studio monitors for DJs and music professionals.

 Klipsch Promedia 2.1 Wireless Computer Speakers

-Best Compact Three-Piece System: The Promedia 2.1 line of speakers is Klipsch’s bread-and-better.
-First launched in 2004, they’re one of the brand’s best-selling products and the latest Promedia 2.1 features two speakers and a 200-watt subwoofer along with the MicroTractrix Horns that Klipsch is renowned for.
+The Promedia 2.1 line of speakers is Klipsch’s bread-and-better.
+First launched in 2004, they’re one of the brand’s best-selling products, and the latest Promedia 2.1 features two speakers and a 200-watt subwoofer along with the MicroTractrix Horns that Klipsch is renowned for.
 You can wirelessly connect through a USB wireless transmitter, allowing you the freedom to move around (approximately 30 feet away) without disconnecting.
 And no, they won’t interfere with other devices connected wirelessly to your desktop.

 KEF X300A Wireless

-Best Audiophile Speakers: KEF has forged a legacy as one of the top speaker constructors in the biz, and its latest creation carries on the company’s time-honored heritage.
-With 20-watt amps closed behind Uni-Q tweeters and 50-watt amps powering 5.2-inch mid/low-frequency drivers in each unit, the X300A practically doubles as a hi-fi and stereo home theater speaker.
+With 20-watt amps closed behind Uni-Q tweeters and 50-watt amps powering 5.2-inch mid/low-frequency drivers in each unit, KEF’s X300A practically doubles as a hi-fi and stereo home theater speaker.
 The high-powered output alone will have your desk rumbling like a Harley, and many experts suggest placing it on the floor or a stand to take in the system’s empowering bass potency.
 High-performance toroidal transformers also come integrated in the package to minimize “hum and electromagnetic interference,” tuning music playback to perfection.
-That’s 50 years of groundbreaking audio engineering for you; plus, they’re now wireless.
+Plus, they’re wireless.

 Bowers & Wilkins MM-1

-Best High-End Speakers: When it comes to high-end audio, it doesn’t get any swankier than Bowers & Wilkins.
-The black cloth grilles and brushed metal accents scream lavish luxury, whereas the stark design makes it a perfect companion for your MacBook Pro.
-This well-rounded soundstage is capable of producing stellar clarity and impactful bass, and the aftereffect is still bewildering, especially considering the MM-1 is subwoofer-less.
-Low-end response is just as impressive no matter the volume level.
-Many attribute the overall effect to the built-in, top-notch DAC (digital-to-analog converter) and stellar DSP (digital signal processing) circuitry.
-Whatever the reason, the MM-1 ensures superb sound quality.
+When it comes to high-end audio, it doesn’t get any swankier than Bowers & Wilkins.
+The black cloth grilles and brushed metal accents on the MM-1 scream lavish luxury, whereas the stark design makes it a perfect companion for your MacBook Pro.
+This well-rounded soundstage is capable of producing stellar clarity and impactful bass, and the aftereffect is still bewildering, especially considering the MM-1 has no subwoofer.
+Low-end response is impressive no matter the volume level, and many attribute the overall sound quality to the built-in, top-notch DAC and stellar DSP circuitry.
+Whatever the reason, the MM-1 ensures superb sound.

-Best Studio Speakers: Aspiring DJs and producers looking to transform their workstation into a music studio should tune their eardrums to this monstrous 2.1 sound system.
-With a 50-watts-per-channel Class AB amp and five-inch woofers at the helm, the Audioengine 5+ balances deep bass with a low-frequency response to create a surreal listening experience parallel to what you’d hear in a recording studio.
-A new thermal management system has been added to keep the amplifier cool, meaning you can keep Jay Z’s Magna Carta Holy Grail on heavy rotation without any overheating issues.
+The Audioengine A5+ is a monstrous 2.1 sound system.
+With a 50-watt-per-channel Class AB amp and five-inch woofers at the helm, it balances deep bass with a low-frequency response to create a surreal listening experience parallel what you’d hear in a recording studio.
+A thermal management system has been added to keep the amplifier cool, meaning you can keep Jay Z’s Magna Carta Holy Grail on heavy rotation without any overheating issues.
 Also, the 5+ features USB and dual-audio inputs for smartphones, tablets, music players, computers and other compatible devices.
-Audioengine is so confident in its product that the company offers a 30-day trial period with full refund.
-That’s music to our ears.
-Also, if the A5+ is too large for your liking, Audioengine makes the smaller (and more affordable) A2+.
+If the A5+ is too large for your liking, Audioengine makes the smaller (and more affordable) A2+.

 Bose Companion 20

-Best Traditional Speakers: Some people are scared of new technology, so they settle for what’s made them comfortable since the ’90s.
-Bose’s conventional-looking desktop speaker is perfect for the technophobe set.
-Backed by the Boston-based manufacturer’s groundbreaking audio technology, the Companion 20 delivers the exceptional sound quality expected of the audio staple, enclosing it all in a classic design suited for old-school computer geeks.
-The absence of modern features like wireless connectivity and a bass module doesn’t take away from the system’s complete value, as the C20 still manages to push vigorous range and reproduces wide sound to enliven all multimedia platforms.
+Bose’s conventional-looking desktop speaker system is perfect for the technophobe set.
+Backed by the Boston-based manufacturer’s groundbreaking audio technology, the Companion 20 delivers the exceptional sound quality expected of the ubiquitous brand, enclosing it all in a classic design suited for old-school computer geeks.
+The absence of modern features like wireless connectivity and a bass module doesn’t take away from the system’s complete value, as the C20 still manages to push vigorous range and reproduce wide sound to enliven all multimedia platforms.
 It even comes bundled with one of the coolest add-ons on this list: a unique and stylish control pod that connects to headphones and controls playback.